aurelia/aurelia/docs/user-docs/README.md

 This folder contains documentation targeted at people who are using Aurelia to create applications, component libraries, and plugins.
 For documentation on how to build or work on Aurelia itself, see our [engineering notes](../engineering-notes/README.md).

 > What you'll learn...
-> * What are the three fundamental types of documentation?
+> * What are the three types of documentation?
 > * How do I contribute to each type of documentation?
 > * What syntax is used throughout the documentation?
 > * How is the documentation organized?

-## The Three Fundamental Types of Documentation
+## Documentation Types

 The three fundamental types of documentation are **articles**, **API reference**, and **recipes**.